FRP PIPE BURIAL

 - The bed must be compacted until reaching 70% of its maximum density, before the pipe installation

 - Different kinds of materials and compaction ratios can be authorized by the Designer.

 - Primary backfilling, which extends vertically from the culvert of the pipe up to 70% of the diameter; it should preferably be composed by the same materials used for the bedding (maximum fines content 12% and maximum grain diameter 20mm), symmetrically laid by alternating layers of 20-25cm, compacted one by one, until reaching 70% of the maximum density for the specific material (90% Proctor Standard).
 Be sure that the areas under the pipe are filled up and compacted with accuracy, in order to grant valid support over an arc of at least 60% .

 - Secondary backfilling, extending as far as 15 cm above the invert of the pipe; it can be made with the excavation resulting materials, even if it is preferable to use the same material as for the bed and the primary backfilling, symmetrically laid with alternating layers of 30-40 cm compacted one by one.

 - Backfilling up to the ground level has to be completed with native material.

 - During the backfilling one must avoid any pipe impact that may be caused by stones or by any other material that could damage it.
-If the backfiling is disposed in a non symmetrical way or with a non uniform compaction, the alignment of the pipeline may be altered in such a way that it could influence the pipe’s seal.
+If the backfilling is disposed of in a nonsymmetrical way or with non-uniform compaction, the alignment of the pipeline may be altered in such a way that it could influence the pipe’s seal.